Skip to main content

 • Salt crock: A handy way to store your salt so it’s convenient and right next for you to season the chicken thighs!

-• Air fryer: We can’t have air fryer chicken thighs without the air fryer!
+• Air fryer: We can’t have air fryer skin-on chicken thighs without the air fryer!
 The air fryer I’ve been using for nearly a year now is the Cosori 6 Quart Air Fryer.
 It’s got a fairly large basket that can hold a considerable amount of food, it’s got plenty of useful settings, and it’s quiet!
 To learn more about the different settings and how to use the air fryer, check out my complete review here.

 • Chef’s knife: To trim the fat off the chicken thighs if your pieces have excess fat.